Walaa-oudah/Robot-Arm-3D-Design-/README.md

 # Robot-Arm-3D-Design

-This repository is a TinkerCade File that contains a 3D Model design for Robot Arm model.
+This repository is a TinkerCad File that contains a 3D Model design for Robot Arm model.

 # About the Project